The Nuts & Bolts of What We Do

 During this rotation, the resident will participate in clinical development.
 Opportunities for working on clinical development initiatives under close supervision of faculty arise during the resident’s clinical training, such as participation of commissioning new technology, implementing new techniques, or quality improvements in the clinic.
 The resident will also engage in a deeper study of emerging topics of their choice in the medical physics field, which provides the opportunities to study cutting edge technologies and new topics.

-At the end of each rotation, the resident will give a presentation to the physics staff on topics covering major areas of medical physics theory and principles.
-Presentation topics are closely related to each rotation’s clinical objectives and also represent subjects within the major areas of study for board certification oral exams.
-Additional time will then be spent during the presentation in which the resident will be asked questions related to the topics presented.
-The main goals of this requirement are to hone the resident’s presentation skills, as well as provide a forum for oral questioning in order to prepare the resident for board examinations.
+At the end of each rotation, the resident will undergo a question and answer session with physics staff on topics covering areas of medical physics theory and principles.
+Topics are closely related to each rotation's clinical objectives and also represent subjects within the major areas of study for board certification oral exams.
+The main goal of this requirement is to assess fundamental medical physics knowledge levels and provide a forum for oral questioning to prepare the resident for board examinations.

 Residents will give one educational presentation to the department during their time in the program.
 The residents choose the topic they will present, but it should be of interest not only to physicists, but to radiation oncologists, residents, and other department staff.
 It takes unique skills to give an effective presentation to a broad range of staff within a hospital clinic.
 Clinical and academic physicists commonly give such presentations, whether as a lecturer in a clinical training program, when training staff during the implementation of new technology, or when presenting their research to key stakeholders.
 This presentation gives the resident the opportunity to gain teaching and presentation skills for a broader audience outside of the medical physics field.